Two Notorious Drug Peddlers Held, 4kg Drugs Recovered - UrduPoint

 Two Notorious Drug Peddlers Held, 4kg Drugs Recovered

-Police claimed to have arrested two notorious drug peddlers and recovered over four kilogrammes of hashish from their possession

-MULTAN, (UrduPoint / Pakistan Point News - 26th Jan, 2024) Police claimed to have arrested two notorious drug peddlers and recovered over four kilogrammes of hashish from their possession.
+MUZAFFARGARH, (UrduPoint / Pakistan Point News - 28th Jan, 2024) Police claimed to have arrested two notorious drug peddlers and recovered over four kilogrammes of hashish from their possession.

 APP/qbs-sak